 - Justice League, Part 2 - reportedly pushed back on schedule in favor of the Ben Affleck-directed The Batman solo film.
 We're keeping the date of June 14, 2019 off the schedule until official confirmation from Warner Bros.
 The Batman is taking that slot.

-By various reports, Warner Bros. is reportedly also developing a Man of Steel sequel, Gotham City Sirens film starring Margot Robbie as Harley Quinn and directed by David Ayer, a Deadshot solo film and a Suicide Squad sequel.
+By various reports, Warner Bros. is reportedly also developing a Man of Steel sequel, Gotham City Sirens film starring Margot Robbie as Harley Quinn and directed by David Ayer, Deadshot and Nightwing solo films and a Suicide Squad sequel.

 - Gambit (Fox): Delayed indefinitely due to script changes and departure of its second director.
-There are no recent reports suggesting the film is close to going into production, making a 2017 release increasingly unlikely.
+There are no recent reports suggesting the film is close to going into production.

-- Fantastic Four 2 (Fox): Several publications have reported the release date has been changed from June 2017 to TBD, and while there hasn't been any official confirmation by Fox, this seems like a very likely bet with the future of the current incarnation of the franchise very much in doubt.
+- Fantastic Four 2 (Fox): While there hasn't been any official confirmation by Fox, this seems like a very unlikely bet with the future of the current incarnation of the franchise very much in doubt.